Facial Plastic Surgery: Edward Szachowicz, MD

 All brow lifts are performed as a procedure in a same-day surgical suite, using either sedation or general anesthesia.
 You return to the medical office the following day to have the dressing removed, and you may shower and shampoo thereafter.
 All sutures and clips are removed by 10 days, and any time thereafter you can cut, color, and style your hair as usual.

 Most people return to regular activities within 7-10 days.
 BOTOX® Cosmetic or Dysport® given before the procedure will allow healing to occur without the downward pull of the facial muscles which can affect the overall outcome of healing.
-If an Endotine device is placed, this will dissolve naturally over the next three months.
+If an Endotine device is placed, it will dissolve naturally over the next 3 months.
 Numbness in the scalp is common, and usually diminishes over time.
-Dr. Szachowicz uses homeopathicarnica Montana pellets and gel to minimize swelling and bruising.
+Dr. Szachowicz uses homeopathic arnica Montana pellets and gel to minimize swelling and bruising.